rcy1314/some-stars/README.md

 *   [itorr/anime-grid](https://github.com/itorr/anime-grid) - 🤖「动画生涯个人喜好表生成器」

 *   [ChuksJoshuaa/OpenAI-Project](https://github.com/ChuksJoshuaa/OpenAI-Project) - With an elegant user interface that resembles the ChatGPT app, communication with advanced GPT3 model API, and most importantly, the ability to ask the AI for help regarding JavaScript, React, or any other programming language, giving it code and translating it to another programming language, and much more

+*   [index-labs/readpilot](https://github.com/index-labs/readpilot) - Read Pilot analyzes online articles and generate Q\&A cards for you.
+Powered by OpenAI & Next.js.

 *   [Aicirou/goindex-theme-acrou](https://github.com/Aicirou/goindex-theme-acrou) - Google-Drive-Directory-Index | Combining the power of Cloudflare Workers and Google Drive API will allow you to index your Google Drive files on the browser.